 Protecting human participants in research involves, first and foremost, adherence to the basic ethical principles for the conduct of research.
-Everyone engaged in research involving human subjects is expected to read and understand the Belmont Report (click on the "Professional Standards" button) and apply these principles to every aspect of their work.
+Everyone engaged in research involving human participants is expected to read and understand the Belmont Report and apply these principles to every aspect of their work.
 The Belmont Report is the basis for the U.S. federal regulations and provides the framework for IRB protocol review.

 - Respect for persons (autonomy)

 All individuals working on a UAF IRB Protocol must have a demonstrated knowledge of human subject protections.
-To learn about human subject protections and to document that you have completed a formal educational program please enroll in and complete the recommended modules in the CITI Educational Program (click on the Training button).
-Beginning January 2006 NO protocols will be accepted for review until, at the minimum, the Principal Investigator has successfully completed the core components of the CITI training.
+To learn about human participant protections and to document that you have completed a formal educational program please enroll in and complete the recommended modules in the CITI Educational Program.
+NO protocols will be accepted for review until, at the minimum, the Principal Investigator has successfully completed the core components of the CITI training.
 Prior to final approval of any protocol requiring expedited or full IRB Review, the entire research team must successfully complete the required CITI training.

-Click HERE for a list of references that are useful for stimulating discussion about the ethical conduct of research involving human subjects, participants or co-researchers.
+Click Here for a list of references that are useful for stimulating discussion about the ethical conduct of research involving human participants, participants or co-researchers.

 All IRB forms are available through IRBNet, the board's online protocol management system.
 All applications to the IRB for new or continuing research protocols must be submitted through IRBNet.
 More information about IRBNet and instructions for creating your account and submitting an application are available on the IRBNet (e-file) page of this website.

 This web site provides the basic information and guidance for UAF faculty, staff and students that propose research involving human participants.
-If you have specific questions whether the work proposed is "research" or "program assessment, quality assurance or quality improvement, review the guidance document.
+If you have specific questions whether the work proposed is "research" or "program assessment, quality assurance or quality improvement, review the guidance document (WORD).